Sometimes, it takes a human bloodhound to find the source of dog breath

 The key is to use one's nose, apparently.
 After sniffing around Henry's head and jaws, Wedderburn found the cause of the doggy breath: a small infection hidden in the folds in the dog's lower lip.
 The vet recommended wiping the area twice daily and treating it for bacterial infection.

-For humans and dogs alike, the best way to eliminate bad breath is by regularly using specialty oral care products that eliminate microbes and neutralize odor.
+For humans and dogs alike, the best way to alleviate bad breath is by regularly using specialty oral care products that target microbes and neutralize odor.
 It helps to stick to rinses that are alcohol-free, since alcohol is bad for dogs (obviously) and would cause them undue oral pain.